What is the source of quarrels and conflicts among you? Is not the source your pleasures that wage war in your members?

 As Spurgeon once said: “There is a spirit, resident in the natural man, the human nature of man, which is always inclined toward hate and envy, always wanting to get something from other men and always grieved if other men seem to be or to have more than the person himself has.”
-What is the cure for this grasping, envying state?
-James tells us in the next verse.
+The remedy for an envious and quarrelsome spirit is the greater grace of God (see next verse).

 But He gives a greater grace.
 Therefore it says, “GOD IS OPPOSED TO THE PROUD, BUT GIVES GRACE TO THE HUMBLE.”

-(c) But gives grace to the humble.
+(e) But gives grace to the humble.
 Grace comes to those who humble themselves and acknowledge their need for it (1 Pet.
 5:5).